mirnylab/hiclib-legacy/doc/source/index.rst

 An example script shows how  fragment-level analysis can be used to merge multiple datasets together, filter them and save heatmaps to an h5dict.

-Heatmaps and vectors of SS reads are then passed to a binnedData class, that can be used to further filter the Hi-C data, perform multiple types of iterative correction and eigenvector expansion, and compare results with different genomic tracks.
+Heatmaps and vectors of SS reads are then exported by fragment-level analysis to an h5dict, that can be passe to a binnedData class.
+BinnedData class will load this h5dict, or any other dict-like object, perform multiple types of iterative correction and eigenvector expansion, and compare results with different genomic tracks.